About

 ANCHORAGE’S SOCCER CLUB SINCE 1982

-Since its founding 40 years ago, Cook Inlet Soccer Club (CISC) has grown into the largest youth soccer club in Anchorage and the most successful in the state.
-Each year, CISC has 2,500 registrants at the recreational and competitive level.
-CISC has won more than 68 state championships, including seven of 16 state championships in 2023, and over 100 local and national tournaments.
+Since its founding over 40 years ago, Cook Inlet Soccer Club (CISC) has grown into the largest youth soccer club in Anchorage and the most successful in the state.
+Each year, CISC has over 2,500 registrants at the Recreational and Competitive level.
+CISC has won more than 74 state championships, including seven of 18 state championships in 2024, and over 100 local and national tournaments.
 Additionally, CISC has sent more players to play at the next level than any other Alaska soccer club.

 MISSION